cycle/database/CONTRIBUTING.md

 > Use our discord server to check for the advice or suggestion https://discord.gg/FZ9BCWg

 ## Testing Cycle
-To test ORM engine locally, download the `cycle/database` repository and start docker containers inside the tests folder:
+To test Cycle DBAL locally, download the `cycle/database` repository and start docker containers inside the tests folder:

 ```bash
 $ cd tests/